nachoplus/tychoCatServer/README.md

 * use_fix_mpcorb='True' => Download MCPORB.DAT rename to FIX_MPCORB.DAT and put in the 'datempcorb' dir
 * use_fix_mpcorb='False'=> Run updaterCatServer.py to create the firts cache.
 The run take very very very long time depending of your dateto/datefrom may be several days!!

+__TODO__
+* Accept observatory code or coords in the url.
+At this time observatory is fixed in main.cfg
+* Improving bootstrap.py
+* Create information page telling what database is ussing

 __Run the server__
 ----------